tuananhlevan/IntroToAI-Project/README.md

 pip install -r requirements.txt
 `

-Then just run the `main.py` to see the result
+Finally run the `main.py` to see the result